workerholic/workerholic.github.io/_includes/story.md

 ## Efficiency

 Efficiency is another core feature for a BJP.
 Why does a BJP need to be efficient?
-How can make it efficient?
+How can we make it efficient?
 Those are the questions that we will answer in the following sections.

 ### An Example Scenario